juanibiapina/resume/resume.md

 - VirtualBox, Docker
 - Nginx

-### Software Developer at Codeminer42
+### Software Engineer at Codeminer42

 <small>July 2012 - February 2013 _(8 months)_</small>

 We developed systems for startups.
 It was my first experience with Rails, but also included frontend development.
-Since each developer was responsible for managing a whole project, our responsibilities involved coding, creating interfaces, thinking about user experience, negotiating with clients, managing infrastructure and deployment, etc.
+Since each engineer was responsible for managing a whole project, our responsibilities involved coding, creating interfaces, thinking about user experience, negotiating with clients, managing infrastructure and deployment, etc.